Master of Science in Business Analytics and AI

 ISA 520Data Visualization and Communication3

-ISA 530Fundamentals of Machine Learning3
+ISA 530Fundamentals of AI and Machine Learning3

 Business Analytics Required Courses: